cs1302uga/cs1302-genlistadt/README.md

 **WARNING:** Pay close attention to the API documentation for each and every method.
-While some methods are new for this project, there are methods that existed in the previous list project that are now genericized.
+While some methods are new for this project, there are methods that existed in the previous list project that are now _genericized_.
 Some such method may also have updated API documentation.
 For example, the `add` method that takes another list as a parameter is now required to handle self reference.
 There are also methods that were optional / extra credit in the previous project that are now mandatory (e.g., the `iterator` method).